Traffic can celebrate clearing the notorious queues at Stonehenge with a small service area by the Countess Roundabout.

 The Little Chef was still trading when the restaurant building was acquired by EG Group in 2017.
 They were expected to turn the Little Chef into a Starbucks, but this couldn't happen.
 Their rights to the brand ran out, so the Little Chef was forced to become EG Diner in January 2018.

-The Starbucks plan failed again, and the empty unit became a Sainsbury's On the go store in June 2019.
+The Starbucks plan failed again, and the empty unit became a Sainsbury's On the Go store in June 2019.
 It was rebranded to SPAR in time for the 2021 summer season, before permanently closing that autumn.
+The walls of the unit have since been completely removed and an extended Burger King seating area has replaced it.

 |Solstice (westbound, 2 miles)||Services on the A303||Willoughby Hedge (westbound, 19 miles)|